liquidprompt/liquidprompt/docs/config.rst

    :type: bool
    :value: 0

-   Set the terminal title while in a terminal multiplexer.
+   Set the terminal title while in a terminal multiplexer that can set the title itself: *screen* or *tmux*.

    :attr:`LP_ENABLE_TITLE` must be enabled to have any effect.